jssfi/sms-otp-extractor/README.md

 Planned and debugged by me but built by Codex.

+## Platform

+- Android app
+- Minimum supported version: Android 8.0 / API 26 (Tested working on Android 16; Samsung S25 Ultra and in emulators)
+- No backend or account needed

+## Install

+Download one of the APKs from the latest GitHub Release:

+- `sms-otp-<tag>-bundled.apk` includes the LiteRT-LM model.
+- `sms-otp-<tag>-lite.apk` is the small heuristics-only build.

+Releasing this to the Play Store is unfeasible since the app needs SMS permissions to work.

+To install:

+1. Download the APK on your Android device.
+2. Open it from your downloads/files app.
+3. Allow installing apps from that source if Android asks.
+4. Open SMS OTP Extractor and grant the SMS permission during onboarding.
+5. And you're now set up!
+Try logging in to something that has 2FA through SMS.

+If Android blocks the install, make sure you downloaded the APK from the GitHub Release assets and not a source file or build log.

 ## The app has two different versions:

 ### 1. LiteRT-LM model bundled in